vincenzoauteri/frontend-nanodegree-mobile-portfolio/README.md

   - Synced the repaint with requestAnimationFrame, and not the scroll event (the scroll event invokes requestAnimationFrame).
   - Used translate3d to do the shift along the x-axis: multiple sources report that this way the browser aggregates the images     in their own layer, not triggering a full repaint.
 This can be appreciated by selecting "Show paint rectangles"  and     "Show composited layer borders" on Chrome developer tools.
   - Finally, on page load (and viewport resize) we draw only the images that will be visible in the viewport, and not a fixed number indiscriminately.
+  - Created another image of the same size as the background ones, so that no scale is needed.